stanvanlier/Comparing-SearchCV-for-CNN/README.md

 Choose which experiments to run and import (option 1).
 Alternatively, the list can be defined in the notebook itself (option 2).
 Or run it locally (option 3).

-## Option 1: Using one of the defined [epxeriemnts](experiments/) list
+## Option 1: Using one of the predefined [epxeriments](experiments/)

-Paste the following in a notebook and replace `X` by the number of the experiments to run.
+Paste the following in a notebook and replace `X` by the number of experiments to run.

 ### For CPU: